OpenMDAO/OpenMDAO-Framework/docs/documenting/sphinx.rst

     :ref:`process model <process-model>`

-  The label below was placed above the paragraph in the *User Guide* that discusses the process model and shows a figure of it,
+  The label below was placed above the paragraph in the more complex tutorial that discusses the process model and shows a figure of it,

      ``.. _`process-model`:``

   So clicking on the cross reference in the text file takes you to where the label was placed.
 In this case an